 When self-submitting previously published materials (such as journal articles), please be sure that you are uploading a version of your work that is permitted under your publication agreement.
 This will ensure that your research is not taken down in response to a publisher's take-down notice.
 For more information, please see the next section on Publisher Policies, or contact your subject liaison.

 Graduate students submitting ETDs should submit their documents, along with all required forms, to the Graduate Theses, Dissertations, and Problems Reports Collection.
 Detailed submission instructions are available at https://etd.lib.wvu.edu/.
-Questions should be directed to Beau Smith, WVU Libraries, at ETDReview@mail.wvu.edu or 304-293-0308.
+Questions should be directed to the WVU Libraries Institutional Repository Librarian at ETDReview@mail.wvu.edu.

 The Research Repository welcomes contributions from undergraduate students with faculty sponsorship.
 To submit an Undergraduate Capstone, Honors Thesis, or Honors Project, visit the Submit Your Research page and click on the link for the appropriate collection.
 In addition to submitting your capstone, thesis, or honors project, you must also upload a signed copy of the Faculty Sponsorship Form (available below).
 Instructions for uploading this document are located at the bottom of the submission form.